BoeJaker/Docker-Red-Labb/README.md

 -- WORK IN PROGRESS --

-# Modules
+# Layers

-## Ubuntu Koan
+## Koan Proxy
-A quiet flavour of ubuntu - the less noise you make the more you hear.
+### Traffic obfuscator and firewall - The less noise you make the more you hear.
+This container encrypts traffic and routes it through tor, filters packets

-## MITM Proxy
+## Mitm Proxy
-Packet capture tool
+### Packet capture & replay tool
+This container captures packets traveling either way between this network and the internet

+## Proxychains
+###
+This container routes traffic through a chain of proxy, first Mitm, then Koan (Tor)

+## Houston
+### Command and control
+This container provides a gui that is accesible though a web browser and a flexible kali installation

 ## Database
+### A persistant database of exploits, vulnerabilities and OSINT

 # Usage